 Managing and Distributing Your Wealth

 You might conceive of the estate planning process as constructing a pyramid from the ground up.
 Primarily, you want to do what you can to ensure your own well-being.
-In so doing, keep in mind that it's not selfish to look out for yourself!
 Only by meeting your own needs now and in the future are you able to build the next level of the pyramid.

 If you’re fortunate enough to accomplish some important basics, you’re then in a position to provide for family members and other loved ones.
-Thereafter, if you have the desire and the means, it becomes appropriate to think about a legacy you can leave for causes dear to you in addition to family and friends.
+Then, after providing for your family and friends, you may want to think about a legacy you can leave for causes dear to you.

 We hope that you will consider arranging a gift to the Red Cross when you set up (or update) your estate plan.
-We realize that we will never replace family members and other loved ones in your plans, and we wouldn’t want to.
-Part of your planning process is to consider how much to leave to individual heirs and what remains can be used to fulfill your charitable dreams and desires.
+We realize that we will never replace family members or other loved ones in your plans, and we wouldn’t want to.
+Part of your planning process is to consider how much to leave to individual heirs and then, what if assets still remain in your estate, how to use them to fulfill your charitable goals.

-How much to leave to children and grandchildren is a judgment call.
-Some parents transfer as much of their estates as possible to heirs.
+How much to leave to family or other loved ones is a judgment call.
+Some people transfer as much of their estates as possible to important people in their lives.
 Others fear that transferring too much wealth may discourage productivity and undermine self-esteem.
-A memorable line from the movie The Descendants encapsulates this debate nicely: “…you [want to] give your children enough money to do something but not enough to do nothing.”
-Still others realize that the community and world they leave to their children and grandchildren is also part of their legacy.
+Leaving some part of your estate for your loved ones is important, but consider this - the community and world we leave to those we care about is also part of your legacy.